top of page

 guidelines recommend Cognitive Behavioural Therapy - Enhanced

-for Eating Disorders (CBT-E) as the leading treatment for bulimia.
+for Eating Disorders (CBT-E) as the leading treatment for bulimia nervosa.

 Helpful resources